Vivian Aseye Djokotoe

 Professor, Division Chair, Criminal Justice Sciences

 Statistics, Research Methods,Juvenile Justice, Restorative Justice, and Community Crime Prevention

-My research focuses on risks and protective factors for family and youth violence prevention, and on restorative justice in criminal justice, focusing on cross-cultural research on indigenous groups in Ghana, as well as on Native Americans and Aboriginals in Canada.
+Researches risks and protective factors for family and youth violence prevention, and restorative justice in criminal justice, specifically on cross-cultural research on indigenous groups in Ghana, Native Americans and Aboriginals in Canada.